 In accordance with the figure 4-a Hannah et al 2016 chose the 500 hpa as the cutoff point for the bottom and top of troposphere to study deep and bottom-heavy heating during the convection.

-Euralian budget and lagrangian tendancey:
+Eulerian budget and Lagrangian tendency:

-As concluded from previous part the statistic moist energy gradient triggers a horizontal advection flux between two zone, which ends with convergence deficit area.
-The whole budget could be resolved by the use of Gusse’s integral theoreom.
-This is reffered in thermodymanical literatures as “gross” moist.
+As concluded from previous part the moist static energy gradient triggers a horizontal advection flux between two zone, which ends with convergence deficit area.
+The whole budget could be resolved by the use of Gauss’s integral theoreom.
+This is referred in thermodymanical literatures as “gross” moist stability.
 But the problem here is vertical velocity one of the important required variables of this integral, which is error prone .

-From the euralian budget of water vapor in a hydrostatic pressure coordinate we have (Hannah et al 2016):
+From the Eulerian budget of water vapor in a hydrostatic pressure coordinate we have (Hannah et al 2016):